From Persistence to Resilience: New Betti Numbers for Analyzing Robustness in Simplicial Complex Networks: Resilience: thick and cohesive bipersistence

 The image barcode indicates that the long-persistent connected component in $X^\bullet$ is defined by triangles whereas the shorter-lived component is defined by lower dimensional simplices at step $2$, which is when its corresponding bar is born in the kernel persistence module.
 The bar in $\ker \varphi^{0,\bullet,2}$ reflects the thinning of the connected component, anticipating its disappearance.
-Finally, the bar in the cokernel persistence module reflects the connected component that emerges at step 0 when passing to the $2$-coskeleta, which become a connected component of $X^\bullet$ at step 1. \end{example}
+Finally, the bar in the cokernel persistence module reflects the connected component that emerges at step 0 when passing to the $2$-coskeleta, which becomes a connected component of $X^\bullet$ at step 1. \end{example}

-\subsection{Resilience of cohesive holes.}
+\subsection{Resilience of cohesive holes}

-Example~\ref{Ex:PersistentThick} illustrates the utility of thick Betti numbers in analyzing the degenerative dynamics of a simplicial network.
-However, Figure~\ref{Fig:FiltrationPersistentCosk} indicates that such an approach is not sufficient to fully characterize the network's degradation, a gap we address through cohesive Betti numbers in this section.
+Example~\ref{Ex:PersistentThick} illustrates the utility of thick Betti numbers in analyzing the degenerative dynamics of a simplicial complex.
+However, Figure~\ref{Fig:FiltrationPersistentCosk} also shows that thickness alone does not fully characterize the degradation process.
+Specifically, it fails to capture that the hole is no longer supported by a closed $(1,2)$-walk at step $1$, as well as the progressive structural weakening in steps $2$ and $3$.
+This limitation, which arises from the inability to track higher-order adjacencies among the simplices supporting cohomological cycles, is precisely the gap that the resilience analysis based on cohesive Betti numbers is designed to address.

 Given the cofiltration in equation~\eqref{Eq:Cofiltration}: